5 Tips for Pet Proof Fencing

 One of the first things that a pet of any size will focus on when in a new backyard is the bottom of the fence.
 Make sure that small pets can’t get under parts of the fence that are not low enough to the ground.
 Consider filling in spots underneath the fence that are lower than other areas to make sure that small pets can’t sneak underneath.
 If your pet likes to dig, adding fencing below the soil line can help keep them safe as well.

 Larger pets will also try to look or jump over a fence that isn’t quite high enough.
+You can go to MyPetNeedsThat.com and get an electric dog fencing wire that keeps your dog within your yard.
 Make sure that you know your pet and what their personality is like when left alone in the backyard.
 If your pet has a habit of jumping or climbing a fence, make sure to add deterrents to the top of the fence in order to keep them safe.
 Roller bars can be installed to the top of fencing to keep cats from escaping as well.

 4. Clear the Fence Area